thunderheadone/one-sdk-ios/README.md

 	return YES;
 }
 ```
-Note: This will send a PUT request to ONE.
+Note: This will send a PUT request to Thunderhead ONE or Salesforce Interaction Studio.

 #### Append a ‘one-tid’ parameter to a `NSURL` to facilitate identity transfer

 If you have disabled automatic identity transfer, you can still add a `one-tid` parameter to a link opened from the app programmatically, by calling `getURLWithOneTid` as shown below: